Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-In this work we show that, in repeated fixed-value first price auctions, mean-based learning bidders converge to a Nash equilibrium in the presence of \emph{competition}, in the sense that at least two bidders share the highest value.
-Without competition, we give non-convergence examples using mean-based algorithms that are not necessarily no-regret.
-Understanding the convergence property of no-regret algorithms in the absence of competition is a natural and interesting future direction.
-In fact, \cite{kolumbus2021auctions} show that some non-mean-based no-regret algorithms do not converge.
-It is hence open to prove (non-)convergence for mean-based no-regret algorithms.
+In this work we showed that, in repeated fixed-value first-price auctions, mean-based online learning bidders converge to a Nash equilibrium in the presence of \emph{competition}, in the sense that at least two bidders share the highest value.
+In the case of no competition, we gave examples and experimental results showing that mean-based learning algorithms do not always converge to Nash equilibria.
+There are several interesting open directions: \begin{itemize} \item \textbf{The case of $|M^1|=1$.} Although mean-based learning algorithms do not always converge to Nash equilibria in this case, we observed that the highest-value bidder's strategy still seems to ``converge'' in the sense that the bidder wins and pays the second highest value eventually.
+Understanding the convergence property of online learning algorithms in the absence of competition (namely, $|M^1| = 1$) is a natural and interesting future direction.

-The convergence result we give is in the limit sense.
-As observed by \cite{wu_multi-agent_2022}, many no-regret algorithms actually need an exponential time to converge to Nash equilibrium in some iterative-dominance-solvable game.
-Our theoretical analysis for the first price auction demonstrates a $T = O(c^{O(v^1)})$ upper bound on the convergence time for the case of $|M^1|=3$.
+\item \textbf{Convergence rate of mean-based learning dynamics.} The convergence result we give is in the limit sense.
+As observed by \cite{wu_multi-agent_2022}, many no-regret algorithms actually need an exponential time to converge to Nash equilibria in some iterative-dominance-solvable game.
+Our theoretical analysis for the first-price auction demonstrates a $T = O(c^{O(v^1)})$ upper bound on the convergence time for the case of $|M^1|=3$.
 But the convergence time in our experiments is significantly shorter.
 The exact convergence rate remains open.

-Analyzing repeated first price auctions where bidders have time-varying values is also a natural, yet possibly challenging, future direction.
+\item \textbf{Beyond fixed value setting.} As discussed in the Introduction, while the fixed value setting is well motivated, understanding the learning dynamics in first-price auctions in the Bayesian setting is also interesting yet challenging.
+There are some recent progress in the symmetric value distribution setting \citep{ahunbay2025uniqueness}, while the general asymmetric setting remains open.

+\item \textbf{Multi-unit setting.} Our results focus on \emph{single-unit} first-price auctions.
+Understanding the conditions under which last-iterate convergence holds for learning dynamics in \emph{multi-unit} first-price (pay-as-bid) auctions is an interesting future direction.
+This question is also highlighted in a recent work by~\citet{galgana2025learning}, who studied optimization of bidding strategies from the perspective of a single bidder in multi-unit first-price auctions